 U.S. Department of Justice

-- Emergency Responder Chemical and Biological Equipment Guides and Database "The guides and searchable database were developed to help emergency first responders in the evaluation and purchase of chemical and biological detection, personal protective, and communications equipment."
+- Emergency Responder Chemical and Biological Equipment Guides and Database "These guides and searchable database on this CD-ROM were developed to aid emergency first responders in their evaluation and purchase of chemical and biological detection, personal protective, and communications equipment."

 U.S. Department of Transportation

 - Hazardous Materials Emergency Preparedness Grant (HMEP) and Hazardous Liquid and Natural Gas Grant

 - The HMEP grant program is intended to provide financial and technical assistance as well as national direction and guidance to enhance State, Territorial, Tribal, and local hazardous materials emergency planning and training

 - "Hazardous Liquid and Natural Gas grant programs include the award of grants to State agencies which are certified in the Pipeline Safety Program."

 - Local Governments Reimbursement Program This program provides Federal funds to local governments for costs related to temporary emergency measures conducted in response to releases or threatened releases of hazardous substances.